 - Because Americans, Canadians, and people of other lands are living longer and enjoying more active lives, and because so many of them have discovered that remaining in their current home has tremendous benefits for them, they have embraced aging in place as a lifestyle concept.
 In fact, everyone, from birth onward, is aging in place in some way.
 It’s a matter of the quality of life they are enjoying and how their home accommodates their essential needs and life skills.

 - There are three primary market segments that we focus on in this class: (1) people without urgent needs (the majority of people) who require simple renovations in their home to facilitate accessibility, visitability, and age-related vision or hearing impairment; (2) those with a progressive based condition (a chronic disease, limitation, or impairment that does not improve over time and usually intensifies) that requires modifications in the home to assist with mobility, accessibility, and the activities of daily living; and (3) people suffering from a traumatic needs condition such as a TBI or other sudden onset situation that often requires home improvements to allow them to function well within their living space.

 - The course identifies opportunities and resources for starting or expanding an aging in place business and looks at common access points and marketing opportunities within the three major aging in place market segments.
 Also addressed is establishing relationships and working with strategic partners and referring professionals to generate leads and collaborate to create effective solutions for clients.

 - Communication strategies and concepts for building the sale with a client and their family is addressed as well.

 - CE (6-hours) credits are provided for AIBD, AOTA, APTA, ASID, NKBA, and others.

-In registering for this online class, I agree that Steve Hoffacker may record or note parts of the program or use written comments I may provide to help document and share experiences with others interested in the classes.
+In registering for this online class, I agree that Steve Hoffacker may record, take occasional screen shots, or use verbal or written comments I may provide to help document and share experiences with others interested in the classes.